davidpthomas/radar-redis/README.md

 # radar-redis
-Redis server for Project Radar
+Redis database server for Project Radar providing the storage part of the queuing infrastructure.

+This is required by the resque ruby gem that does job processing in Project Radar.